tztztztz/php-no-slam-cache/README.md

 **There is no checking in Your code if resource exist in the cache**

-Using anonymous functions (http://php.net/manual/en/functions.anonymous.php) may at first seems difficult or complicated but in fact it's so much simpler and elegant than usual approach, as it nicely encapsulates whole process of creating item.
+Using anonymous functions (http://php.net/manual/en/functions.anonymous.php) may at first seems difficult or complicated but in fact it's so much simpler and elegant than usual approach, as it nicely encapsulates whole process of creating the item.

 If resource exists in the cache, closure is not executed and cached resource is returned using READ LOCK.